reearth/docs.reearth.io/plugin-guide/recipes/fetching-and-displaying-data-from-external-REST-API.md

 ---
-title: 外部REST APIからのデータの取得と表示
+title: Fetching and displaying data from external REST API
 sidebar_position: 6
 ---

-「Where the ISS at?」のAPI ([https://wheretheiss.at/w/developer](https://wheretheiss.at/w/developer))で、現在のISSの場所を取得する。
+Fetch current ISS location via "Where the ISS at?"
+API ([https://wheretheiss.at/w/developer](https://wheretheiss.at/w/developer))

 ```js
 const html = `